theprojectsomething/cvms/README.md

+# C✌️MS

-# CVMS: A private website for your CV
+**A simple, private website for your curriculum vitae**

-A simple, private website for your CV - designed for managing sensitive documents, links and downloads and sharing access with small groups of people.
+Designed for securing and sharing sensitive documents, links and downloads with small groups of people.
 Built in modern javascript.
-Intended for deployment to serverless environments.
+Intended for deployment to a serverless environment.

-## Features

-- Stateless, serverless, simple.
+## Stateless, serverless, simple.

+- [x] file based - no databases or remote I/O
-- Zero javascript on the front-end, minimal dependencies otherwise
+- [x] zero javascript on the front-end, minimal dependencies otherwise
-- Limit access to documents with passphrases and time-limits
+- [x] limit access to documents with passphrases and time-limits
-- URLs structured for no-nonsense metrics
+- [x] URLs structured for no-nonsense metrics
-- Markdown-rendered pages and templates
+- [x] markdown-rendered pages and templates
-- API access built-in
+- [x] API access built-in
-- deploys to Cloudflare Pages in <2mins
+- [x] deploys to Cloudflare Pages in <2mins
-- file based, no databases or remote I/O
-- HMAC-backed stateless authentication
+- [x] HMAC-backed stateless authentication

-**See it in action: [@theprojectsomething.com](https://thesom.au/cv)** *← use the passphrase "let me in"*
+**See it in action: [@theprojectsomething.com](https://thesom.au/cvms)** *← use the passphrase "let me in"*

-## Quick Start: to the Edge and back in <2mins
+## 🤖 Quick Start: life on the Edge in <2mins

 **CVMS** is currently optimised for deployment to Cloudflare Pages - designed to play very nicely at the low-end of the generous free tier.
 To deploy the site per the example below you'll need a Cloudflare account (also free).
-For those who prefer to test things locally before publishing to the internet, use `npm run dev` in place of step 4, below ¯\\_ (ツ)_/¯

 1. Clone the repo
 ```sh